 Have my orders always been successful?
 Not all of the time, but I’ve also found some amazing pieces that were insanely cheap.
 I still have some of them to this day.

-This Shein review won’t focus on the ethical problems behind the industry (you can definitely Google that and find a ton of information from people who are much more educated on the topic than myself), but will be a Shein review from start to finish.
+This Shein review won’t focus on the ethical problems behind the industry, mainly because you can Google that, and because there’s tons of ethical problems in the fashion industry in general that aren’t singularly to Shein.
+However, I will cover pretty much every other aspect of the clothing in this Shein review.
 As someone who has invested a lot of time in ordering from Shein, I want to share all of my thoughts and tips!

 The Big Question: How Is The Clothing Quality?